-AFS: The impairment loss is the difference between the carrying value of the asset less any impairment loses previously recognised in the statement of profit or loss and its fair value at the measurement date.
+AFS assets: The impairment loss is the difference between the carrying value of the asset less any impairment loses previously recognised in the statement of profit or loss and its fair value at the measurement date.
 This amount represents the cumulative loss in accumulated other comprehensive income that is reclassified to the statement of profit or loss.

 Impairment losses on AFS debt instruments are reversed in subsequent periods if the amount of the loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized.
 If, in a subsequent period, the fair value of an AFS debt instrument increases and the increase can be objectively related to an event occurring after the impairment loss was recognized in the statement of profit or loss, the impairment loss is reversed through the statement of profit or loss.
-In contrast, impairment losses on AFS equity instruments are not reversed.